 By drawing upon the skills and interests of its members.
 U3As tap the huge resources of skills and experience which exists among Third Age People, and which is largely ignored in the wider community.
 Among members of a U3A you will always find some people who are willing to share their knowledge with others by acting as course leaders or tutors.
 These members will be leaders in some classes and learners in others.
 Other members assist in the administration of U3A.

 What are the costs?

 All leaders and committee people give their time to their U3As voluntarily.
 Being a mutual self-help organisation, the costs of running U3A are kept very low.
-To become a member, you must register for one of our courses, which currently (2017) costs $35.00 if you enroll early; $40 after Christmas, and this entitles you to enrol for any of the courses at no extra charge, unless a specific term fee, because of additional rental costs, is incurred.
+To become a member, you must register for one of our courses, which currently (2018) costs $40.00.
+If you enrolled before Christmas 2017 a $5 reduction applies, and this entitles you to enroll for any of the courses at no extra charge, unless a specific term fee, because of additional rental costs, is incurred.
 Being a member also entitles you to a copy of our newsletter, "The Conveyor", issued each term.